Consumer Protection Strategy

 - Healthy Play messaging plays a prominent role in our online player journey.
-This starts with our welcome email, through to our online toolkit encouraging players to stay in control of their play, through setting spend and play limits, session time reminders, taking time out or choosing to self-exclude from individual or all games.
+This starts with our welcome email, through to our online toolkit encouraging players to stay in control of their play, through setting session time reminders, taking time out or choosing to self-exclude from individual or all games.

 - Players can also use our online budget calculator to anonymously and confidentially assess their affordability to play and can use a self-assessment tool to find out what kind of player they are.
 A full list of our online tools can be found on our website.

 - With millions of people playing the National Lottery online via our website and on our Mobile Apps, we take online consumer protection seriously.
 Online we use a behavioural analytics model to spot patterns of behaviour that suggests a player is at-risk of playing excessively.
 We send these players targeted communications to encourage a positive change in behaviour.
 We continue to review and update the interventions to ensure they are effective in preventing excessive play and encouraging Healthy Play.

-- Those requiring support or treatment are made aware of the options available to them by raising awareness through our communications channels, Contact Centre colleagues and on our products.
-This includes signposting to supportive organisations and informing them of our online tools that can help them stay in control of their play.
+- Those requiring support or treatment are made aware of the options available to them through our communications channels, Contact Centre colleagues and on our products.
+This includes signposting to supportive organisations and informing players of our online tools that can help them manage their play.
 We also engage with, and support, organisations addressing problem gambling in the UK, including GamCare and GambleAware.